Château Haut-Brion, Premier Grand Cru Classé (1st Growth), Pessac-Léognan

-Château Haut-Brion is a First Growth Grand Cru Classé located in Pessac just south of the city of Bordeaux.
+Château Haut-Brion is a Premier Grand Cru Classé (First Growth) located in Pessac just south of the city of Bordeaux.
 Of the five first growths, it is the only one outside of Medoc.

 It is also known to be the oldest continual vineyard entity in Bordeaux and one of the first Bordeaux major estates to bottle its own wine.

 In 1935, the American banker Clarence Dillon bought the estate.
 From the 1958 vintage, the Château began using its distinctive bottle design.